klahnen/cfn-lint-docker/README.md

 To update the version of cfn-lint in this image:

-1. Update the version number in the `version.txt` file
+1. Update the version number in the `version` file
 2. Commit and push the changes
 3. The GitHub Actions workflow will automatically:
    - Create a Git tag matching the version (e.g., v0.86.0)